maltezfaria/DataFlowTasks.jl/docs/src/examples/examples.md

  locally: give it a try.
 And if `DataFlowTasks` is useful to you, please consider submitting your own example application!

-## Hardware specification
+## Hardware and `versioninfo`

-The examples and benchmarks were generated using the following `CPU`:
+The examples and benchmarks here were generated using

 ```@example
-using CpuId
-printstyled(cpuinfo())
+versioninfo()
 ```

-and the following topology:
+on a hardware with the following topology:

 ```@example
 using Hwloc